Loading

-Case Study · Del Mar, California
+Case File · Del Mar, California

 A 259-unit project (85 affordable) on a 7-acre oceanfront bluff in Del Mar would satisfy the city's entire Housing Element obligation.
 The city repeatedly deemed all three application versions “incomplete.”
 The developer sued.
 AG Bonta warned Del Mar of penalties in December 2025.
 AG letter in February 2026: the city violated the Housing Accountability Act.